 The tropics have migrated to Chicago!
 Well, kinda.
-If you’re looking for humid temps, palm trees, beach chairs and water play even when the weather outside is frightful, head to one of the region’s indoor waterparks.
+If you’re looking for humid temps, palm trees, beach chairs and water play even when the weather outside is utterly frightful, head to one of the region’s indoor waterparks.
 There are great options located a short drive from the city and many offer day passes.
 Read on to see which ones you should visit when you need an escape.

 Great Wolf Lodge - Gurnee